sendbird/sendbird-uikit-android/changelogs/BREAKINGCHANGES_V3.md

 - #### Prerequisites

   - minSDKVersion is increased from **16** to **21**.
+  - Sendbird Chat SDK for Android 4.0.0 and later
   - changed `databinding` of buildFeatures to use `viewbinding`.

 - #### Breaking changes

   ##### Common changes

+  - Rename the main class from `SendBirdUIKit` to `SendbirdUIKit`.

+  - Rename the class from `SendBirdUIKitAdapter` to `SendbirdUIKitAdapter`.

   - All `useHeader` property's default value in `Builder` class has been changed from `false` to `true`.

   - All fragments inherites `BaseModuleFragment` and it has abstract methods related to the module.
 So below functions are added all fragments.

     > For more information on this changes of `BaseModuleFragment`, refer to [this](https://sendbird.com/docs/uikit/v1/android/guides/group-channel).

     - `onCreateModule(Bundle)`